haywood/stereo/doc/ideas.md

 zoom and pan feature.
 The zoom level would feed into the magnitude and direction of the translation.

-## Link to the github in the overlay

-Duh...

 ## Code editor for pipe

 Like with autocomplete and syntax highlighting and shit...